scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 Once that code is in place and if your *cds watch* is still running, you should see the following:
 ![schemamod](Part2Images/SchemaWithAssociation.jpg)

 Again, you should be prompted with a pop-up box to open the service in a new window.
-(If not, refer to instructions at the top of page)
+*If for some reason, you don't see a pop-up or the link disappears, click here for instructions on how to view it [viewport](./ViewPorts.md)*
 When the window opens below, you should see the service as defined on the left side of the screenshot and when you click on the $metadata, you should see the details of the service as depicted on the right side of the screenshot below.
 ![schemamod](Part2Images/SchemaMod2.jpg)